FEATURE · SEISMOLOGY · APRIL 19, 2026

 TerraPulse Research — Seismology

-A M6.0 and a M5.9 struck south of the Kermadec Islands just two days apart in April 2026.
+A M6.0 and a M5.9 struck the Kermadec arc just two days apart in April 2026.
 Bath's law says the largest aftershock of a M6.0 should be about M4.8.
-This one was M5.9.
-That one-tenth-of-a-magnitude gap is the signature of a rare earthquake doublet.
+This one was M5.9 — a near-equal twin, the signature of a rare earthquake doublet.
+But how close together were they, really?
+Ask five catalogs and you get five answers spread across ~70 km.

 M6.0